rocky-linux/documentation/docs/guides/security/firewalld-beginners.md

 ## Final Notes

 This is far from an exhaustive guide, and you can learn a whole lot more with the [official `firewalld` documentation](https://firewalld.org/documentation/).
-There are also handy app-specific guides all over the internet that will show you how to set up your firewall for for those specific apps.
+There are also handy app-specific guides all over the internet that will show you how to set up your firewall for those specific apps.

 For you fans of `iptables` (if you've gotten this far...), [we have a guide](firewalld.md) detailing some of the differences in how `firewalld` and `iptables` work.
 That guide might help you figure out if you want to stay with `firewalld` or go back to The Old Ways<sup>(TM)</sup>.
 There is something to be said for The Old Ways<sup>(TM)</sup>, in this case.